NathanielMA/Drone-Control/README.md

     }
 ```

-A good way to allow the statement to contually stay within the desired command, is to use the ! operator.
+A good way to allow the statement to continually stay within the desired command, is to use the ! operator.
 ```
       ...
       ...